Tomoko Abe: Nuclear power interest

 Abe is also a leader of a group of lawmakers called Energy Shift Japan, who are pushing the government to consider alternatives to nuclear power subsequent to the Fukushima nuclear power plant disaster in March 2011.
 Abe and Energy Shift Japan are backing a proposal to give green energy sources access to Japan's power grid.
+In 2023, she and other CDP members stood against the proposal to discharge treated water from Fukushima into the ocean.
+She instead proposed alternative means of storing irradiated water.